 This is why Industrial Earthing is essential in factories, power plants, substations, and large commercial buildings.

-3. Industrial Earthing Working Principle
+Industrial Earthing: Working Principle and System Overview

 The Industrial Earthing working principle is based on providing the lowest resistance path to ground for fault current.